(Lakes Cave, Planitero & beyond)

 Cornelis Cornelisz van Haarlem, The Fall of the Titans (1596-98).

-The deities of the Greek pantheon swore all their oaths upon the river Styx because, according to mythology, during the Titan war, Styx, the goddess of the river, sided with Zeus.
+The deities of the Greek pantheon swore all their oaths upon the river Styx because, according to mythology, Styx, the goddess of the river, sided with Zeus during the Titan War.
 After the war, Zeus declared that every oath must be sworn upon her.
-According to Hesiod, when two gods were quarreling with each other, and Zeus could not tell who was telling the truth and who was not, he made the gods to swear in front of the water brought from Styx.
-The perjurer paralyzed and became dumb and breathless.
-For a whole year he or she would remain in this state, furthermore would be mortal.
+According to Hesiod, when two gods were quarreling with each other, and Zeus could not tell who was telling the truth and who was not, he made the gods swear in front of the water brought from Styx.
+The perjurer was paralyzed and became dumb and breathless.
+He or she would remain in this state for a whole year and be mortal.
 Even after this yearlong coma, the perjurer would be barred from the councils and the symposia of the gods for another nine years.
-For this reason, the people of the area would also come to Mavroneri and take an oath here.
+For this reason, the area's people would also come to Mavroneri and take an oath here.

-Ancient Greek and Roman historians refer that Alexander the Great died when he was poisoned by drinking water of Styx, which had secretly put into the wine Iollas, his cupbearer.
-The conspiracy organised by Antipatros, while Aristotle may has provided poisonous water.
+Ancient Greek and Roman historians refer that Alexander the Great died when he was poisoned by drinking water of Styx, which had been secretly put into the wine Iollas, his cupbearer.
+Antipatros organized the conspiracy, while Aristotle may have provided contaminated water.

 Rubens. Αchilles dipped into river Styx by his mother Thetis.